Short- and Long-Term Effects & Health Risks of Marijuana

 - Bring on or worsen distressing mental health symptoms.

-Long-Term Effects of Weed on the Brain
+Effects of Smoking on the Teenage Brain

 Among marijuana’s most troubling effects are those on the brains of young people.
 It takes about 25 years for the brain to fully develop.3 When a person uses weed in their adolescent/teenage years, marijuana can impair their normal brain development, causing problems in their brain’s ability to make connections in the areas that are required for:2